Home / Insights / AI security review

 Once retrieval is involved, the review looks at document boundaries, record access, stale indexes, and over-broad embeddings.
 Summaries can leak beyond what the user sees.
 Retrieval often relies on loose permissions.

-AI can make weak access control look stronger than it is.
+AI can make weak access control look safer than it really is.
 A person would rarely search five systems for a sensitive answer.
 An assistant can do it in seconds.

 Access and exposure differ.
 Even when a user can see several source documents, the assistant can remove friction and context.
 Review what it can infer or repeat.